asaharland/beam-pipeline-examples/README.md

     * Reading from Google Cloud Storage and writing to Google BigQuery

 ## Batch Pipeline
-The goal of the example code is to calculate the total amount transferred for each user_id in the transfers_july.csv shown in figure 1.
+The goal of the example code is to calculate the total amount transferred for each user_id in the transfers_july.csv.
 This is purely fictitious example that covers the following steps:
 * Reads a CSV file from AWS S3
 * Converts the CSV file into a Java Object